Support to the decentralisation reform in Ukraine

 At present, implementation of the decentralisation reform is not yet sustainable.
-State actors at national, regional and local level still do not have all of the necessary skills and financial resources to carry out their duties and responsibilities effectively.
-The Ministry of Regional Development, Construction, Housing and Communal Services (Minregion), which is responsible for implementing the decentralisation reform, is given support in order to improve coordination of the reform process and to effectively communicate the objectives and benefits of the reform.
+State actors at national, regional and local levels still do not have all of the necessary skills and financial resources to carry out their duties and responsibilities effectively.
+The Ministry of Regional Development, Construction, Housing and Communal Services (MinRegion), which is responsible for implementing the decentralisation reform, is given support in order to improve coordination of the reform process and to effectively communicate the objectives and benefits of the reform.

 State institutions at national, regional and local levels perform their duties in the decentralisation process more effectively.
 This includes vertical and horizontal coordination throughout Ukraine, as well as support to decentralisation in the health and education sectors and to reform communication.